 Attaching / Fixing: Timberlok will probably not screw through these railway sleepers without a pilot hole, even if the drill is powerful, so it makes sense to pre-drill.
 These oak railway sleepers are fairly tough !

 Sizes: IMPORTANT.
-All sizes below are approximate.
-That means that although a railway sleeper is described as 2400mm in length, depth or width it may in fact be several centimetres or inches longer or shorter.
+All sizes are approximate.
+That means that although a railway sleeper may be described as approximately 2600mm in length, or 250mm in depth, or 125mm in width it may in fact be several centimetres (or inches) longer or shorter.
 As it happens, most landscaping projects have an element of flexibility or tolerance in them and can cope with this.
-If your project needs exact accuracy in length, width or depth, then you may to cut them to your precise specifications yourself, or think of using a different type of railway sleeper
+If your project needs exact accuracy in length, width or depth, then you may need to cut the railway sleeper to your precise specifications yourself, or think of using a different size or type of railway sleeper.

 These new oak railway sleepers are one of our most popular types of railway sleepers and frequently used for those wanting a longer lasting alternative to softwood, with a crisp, clean and neat landscaping appearance that can look architectural and stylish.
 Popular for steps, walls, raised beds, decking, ponds, furniture & areas where creosote treatment is unsuitable.
 They are PEFC certified, which means they come from approved well managed forests.